 All Student Organization posters and fliers and advertisements must be approved by and submitted to Student Life to be posted.
 Posters will only be posted for two weeks and must adhere to college policies.
 Postings are not allowed to be placed "around the college" on tables, ledges, shelves, car windows, etc. without permission from Student Life.
 Student Organizations can submit 8 posters to Student Life to be posted on Student Life Bulletin Boards.

 Digital Promotion

-To have your posters placed on the TV monitors around campus and on the my.parkland.edu slide show please contact the Activities Program Manager for assistance.
+To have your posters placed on the TV monitors around campus and on the my.parkland.edu slide show you must submit a Digital Promotion Form.

 Student Life Weekly Email